MUNsdh/readthedocs/docs/source/Creating Web Apps Using Bubble.rst

 Second Example: Buy & Sell App
 ==============================
 ..
    Let's break this up a bit.
 Right now we have a lot in one rst file.
 Let's create a landing page for "No Code Apps" then add three seperate files.
-The first, "Intro to Bubble.io" the second "Creating your own solcial media website" and then the third "Buy and Sell App".
+The first, "Intro to Bubble.io" the second "Creating your own social media website" and then the third "Buy and Sell App".
 If you look at our 3D Printing tutorial it's super long and a bit hard to navigate.
 We should try to keep each page digestable.